Last updated in September 2015

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
 Bananas, tobacco and timber are of less significance as exports to Germany.
 The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.

 An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A German commercial bank specialising in small development-related loans has set up branches in Honduras.
 A more sizable investment is a German-Honduran joint venture (coffee roasting facility).
 A number of German companies plan to make major investments in the country’s energy and service sectors.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.

 In addition, Germany accounts for around 20 per cent of the European Union’s development cooperation with Honduras, as well as contributing its share to the funding provided by international financial institutions such as the World Bank and the Inter-American Development Bank and under United Nations programmes.
-The EU Commission’s 2007-2013 programme, worth EUR 233 million, focused on poverty reduction, security and the environment.
-The current programme, for the period 2014-2020, is of similar size and focuses on food security, promoting the rule of law, job creation and social security.
+The European Union’s 2014-2020 programme, worth EUR 235 million, focuses on food security, employment and promoting the rule of law.
 The Inter-American Development Bank and the World Bank are the country’s biggest multilateral donors, providing some EUR 100 million and EUR 50 million, respectively, each year.

 German development cooperation with Honduras focuses on two priority areas: education and environmental policy (including the sustainable use of natural resources and climate protection).
 In these areas in particular, Germany is seen as an acknowledged and influential partner.